 But Grisham has been reliably churning out at least one book – sometimes two – every year since 1991.

 Why the prolific output?
 Early in his career, a young publishing executive pointed out to Grisham that all the most successful authors like Michael Crichton, Stephen King, and Ken Follett released a book every year.
 That was all the fire Grisham needed.
 He’s a disciplined writer who rises daily, shuts himself in his office with some strong coffee, and gets to work.

 There’s no substitute for hard work and dedication.
-The discipline of writing daily has honed Grisham’s talent and skill as a storyteller, empowering him to consistently craft deeply engaging tales for the last several decades.
+The discipline of writing daily has honed Grisham’s talent and skill as a storyteller, empowering him to craft deeply engaging tales for the last several decades consistently.